Taiwan, Hong Kong, and Macau

 Taiwan

 Taiwan is an island in the East China Sea off China's southeastern coast, separated from the mainland by the Taiwan Strait.
-It has a rugged terrain which includes the Central Mountain Range, forests, and coastal plains.
+It has a rugged terrain that includes the Central Mountain Range, forests, and coastal plains.
 The island has a subtropical climate, with hot and humid summers and mild winters.
-The island is prone to earthquakes and typhoons due to its location along the Pacific Ring of Fire.
+Its location along the Pacific Ring of Fire means the island is prone to earthquakes in addition to the typhoons that come during the wet season from May to November.

 China's civil war between communists and nationalists resumed after World War 2.
 In 1949, the nationalist government fled mainland China for Taiwan.
-It has governed there ever since, while communism has taken hold in mainland China.
+It has governed there ever since, while communism has took over mainland China.

 Taiwan operates under a democratic system of government, with a president as the head of state and a legislative body.
 Despite its independence, China claims sovereignty over the island, however, and regards it as a renegade province.